junkurihara/js-aws-signature-v4/README.md

 > **WARNING**: At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

+>**WARNING**: Due to operational mistakes at the test environment host, NO TEST AT ACTUAL AWS ENVIRONMENT IS EXECUTED UNTIL IT GET FIXED.

 # Introduction and Overview
 This tiny library is being developed to generate AWS signature version 4 and pre-signed url.
 This library is designed to be 'universal', i.e., it works both on most browsers and on Node.js just by importing from npm/source code.